n7lucas/DecisionTreesWithPsiEntropy/README.md

 <h2>File Structure</h2>

-<p>The code consists of two files: "BinaryTree" and "BinaryTreeNode".
+<p>The code consists of two files: <span style="background-color: #f2f2f2">"BinaryTree"</span> and "BinaryTreeNode".
 The "BinaryTree" file contains the main class structure for creating the decision tree, while the "BinaryTreeNode" file contains the class structure for each node in the tree.</p>

 <h2>Class Structure</h2>

 <h4>BinaryTreeNode:</h4>

-As previously mentioned, the <span style="background-color: #f2f2f2">"BinaryTree"</span> class is responsible for creating each node in the tree, this class is only called by BinaryTree class that has the methods that will be used,its attributes and methods are:
+As previously mentioned, the "BinaryTreeNode" class is responsible for creating each node in the tree, this class is only called by BinaryTree class that has the methods that will be used,its attributes and methods are:

 <p><strong>Attributes:</strong></p>